Hugh Stimson

 Key skills: programming, web, UI/UX, database, GIS, cartography, geostatistics, remote sensing, spatial ecology, modelling.

-Hugh attended high school in Collingwood Ontario with ESSA colleague Marc Nelitz.
-He also holds a BSc in Pure and Applied Ecology from the University of Guelph and an MSc in Environmental Informatics from the University of Michigan.
+Hugh holds a BSc in Ecology from the University of Guelph and a Masters of Environmental Science (Environmental Informatics) from the University of Michigan.
+His graduate studies focused on the intersection of environmental science, remote sensing, and complex systems theory.
 His Masters thesis used aerial imagery and spatial pattern quantification to investigate self-organization of woody vegetation in the American drylands.
-He once spent 8 summers planting over a million trees by hand, mostly in Alberta.